-- Provide Business Support to identified priority services - Provide support to Corporate Emergency Planning Team e.g. staffing the Emergency Control Centre, Rest Centre Manager etc. - Prepare and maintain Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.
+- Provide Business Support to identified priority services - Organise support (voluntarily, if out of hours) to Corporate Emergency Planning Team e.g. staffing the Emergency Control Centre, Loggist etc. - Prepare and maintain Directorate Service Level Business Continuity Plans, using the Council's Business Continuity Management System, to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.